See foot of page for a Google map and directions to our exact location.

 - Follow signs to Broadford and stay on the main A87 as you come into town.

 - The Claymore Restaurant is prominent on the right hand side.

 - Turn left off the main road 50m later.
-The junction has a huge sign for Deli Gasta, our sign and a large red sign for Creelers Restaurant.
+The junction has a huge sign for Deli Gasta& our sign.

 From the North (Portree, Uig, Outer Hebrides)